sfigg/commercialization-public/test/hlk/testref/mobile-broadband-testing-prerequisites.md

 ### <span id="Guidance"></span><span id="guidance"></span><span id="GUIDANCE"></span>Guidance

--   MB device firmware should implement “loopback” APN functionality as explained here.
+-   MB device firmware should implement "loopback" APN functionality as explained here.
 Note that the loopback mode is independent of SIM and PIN lock states.

 -   On getting MBIM\_CID\_CONNECT set request with an ActivationCommand of MBIMActivationCommandActivate and an access string loopback, the firmware should do the following: